Embrace the spirit of the holidays at the Magic of Lights! The Magic of Lights is a festive and vibrant holiday lights experience featuring favourite…

 3. Personal Information

 The Foundation is responsible for all personal information under its custody or control, including information which it may transfer to a third party for processing.
-The Vice President, Finance, of the Foundation has been appointed as Privacy Officer for the Foundation.
-The Privacy Officer may delegate day-to-day responsibility for administration of this Policy to other employees but the Privacy Officer remains accountable for the Foundation’s handling of personal information.
+The Privacy Officer may delegate day-to-day responsibilities for administration of this Policy to other employees but the Privacy Officer remains accountable for the Foundation’s handlings of personal information.
 The Privacy Officer may be contacted at:

 The Foundation is responsible for personal information sent to third parties for processing on behalf of the Foundation or to service providers who provide services to the Foundation.
 The Foundation requires any such third parties to use the personal information only for the purposes for which it is provided to them and to protect the security of the personal information in accordance with privacy laws.